This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fetal biophysical profile: A fetal biophysical profile is a test that combines the nonstress test and a special ultrasound of your unborn baby.
 The nonstress test measures changes in your baby's heartbeat during movement.
 The ultrasound will show your baby's movement, how his muscles are working, and the amount of fluid around him.
 It will also show if your baby's breathing muscles are working.

 - Ultrasound: This test uses sound waves to show pictures of your baby inside your uterus.
-Caregivers can learn the age of your baby and see how fast he is growing.
+Healthcare providers can learn the age of your baby and see how fast he or she is growing.
 The movement, heart rate, and other organs of your baby can be seen.
 Your placenta (tissue in the womb connecting the mother and baby) and amniotic fluid may be checked.
 A Doppler ultrasound may be used in place of an amniocentesis to see the blood flow in your baby's body.
-Caregivers may use this test to check if your baby has anemia.
+Healthcare providers may use this test to check if your baby has anemia.

 You will not need treatment for Rh incompatibility problems, but your baby might.
-He may need to be delivered early.
-He may also need any of the following:
+He or she may need to be delivered early.
+He or she may also need any of the following:

 - Phototherapy: This is done to help reduce jaundice.